realmelan/leetcode/SlidingWIndow.md

 ```

 ## Type 2, Two pointer
-For type 2, use two pointer technique, right pointer to add counters and left pointer
+use two pointer technique, right pointer to add counters and left pointer
 to decrease counter.
 When conditions are met, left/right pointers form a valid range.

 ### Leetcode 1248, Count Number of Nice Subarrays